 The simplest way to obtain a pharmacist license is through initial licensure.
 This is a relatively straightforward process that requires you to submit proof of the license requirements listed in the previous section to a state licensing board for approval.

 You can also apply for multiple state licenses at once by leveraging a process called score transfer.
 Through this process, a pharmacist who has passed the NAPLEX can send their scores to multiple state licensing boards and get the ball rolling on more than one license.
-The tricky thing about score transfer is that you only have 89 days after taking the NAPLEX to send scores to an additional state; any later than that and you will need to retake the NAPLEX.

 Can I transfer my pharmacist license to another state?